 In this post, we will be visualizing survey data for the top survey question types.
-I’m Tyler Lubben, founder of VizualSurvey, a survey data cleaning tool that cleans your survey data from any survey software so you can visualize it in any of our Tableau, Power BI, Spotfire or Qlik Sense prebuilt dashboard templates.
+I’m Tyler Lubben, founder of VizualSurvey, a survey dashboard and presentation consulting company where we can collect your survey data from any survey software so you can visualize it in any of our Tableau, Power BI, Spotfire or Qlik Sense dashboards.
 Let’s go ahead and start!

 Geographic Question Type

 The first survey question type we are going to look at is geographical data.
 I always recommend asking for a zipcode when creating a survey because you can always get a free geographic file on the internet to bring in City, County, State, etc. When someone answers the zipcode question in your survey, they only have to enter five digits, which they are a lot less likely to mess up compared to the spelling of a City or State.
 If you look below, I have created a map in Tableau using the zip code from the survey results.
 The size and color of the circles are dependent on the distinct count of response id.
 If we joined in a geographic file, we could have brought in State or City and mapped those as well.

 The next survey question type we are going to look at is the ranking question type.
 The ranking question type is a little more complicated.
 The example below is ranking competitors from high to low, based on who they think has the largest market share.
 They are ranked one to four based on whoever has the highest average score.
 The colors that split up the bars show you the distribution of the answers for each choice.
 This is a great way to visualize ranking question types because you see the overall rank, the average score, and the distribution.

 The next question type is the Net Promoter Score question type.
 The NPS score is based on three buckets detractors, passive, and promoters.
 In the chart below, you can see how many are in each bucket and the NPS score for each one.
 This chart is split out by gender, but we could have it be in total as well.
 This gives a distribution in the background again, just like the ranking question, but also gives us our NPS score.